ibm-cloud-docs/Backup/restore-SQLDB.md

 ## Restoring databases in AlwaysOn Availability groups
 {: #restoreSQLDBAlwaysOn}

 You must always restore an SQL Server database to the primary replica in an AlwaysOn Availability Group.
-If a Winddows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in are not installed on the primary replica server, you must fail over to a server where the {{site.data.keyword.backup_notm}} Agent and plug-in are installed before you attempt to restore the database.
+If a Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in are not installed on the primary replica server, you must fail over to a server where the {{site.data.keyword.backup_notm}} Agent and plug-in are installed before you attempt to restore the database.
 After you restored a database to the primary replica and adding the database back into the AlwaysOn Availability Group, it will be replicated to the secondary replicas.
-To reduce the amount of replication traffic after a restore, you can run a “Restore from another computer” on any secondary replica server where the Winddows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in are installed.
+To reduce the amount of replication traffic after a restore, you can run a “Restore from another computer” on any secondary replica server where the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in are installed.

 ### Restoring a primary database in an AlwaysOn Availability Group
 {: #restorePrimaryAAG}